Gao Song (chemist)

-Goa Song is currently President of South China University of Technology, China and a professor in Chemistry.
+Goa Song (高松) is a professor in chemistry and president of Sun Yat-sen University since 2021.
+He was president of the South China University of Technology from 2018 to 2022.

 Early life

-Born in Anhui Province in 1964, Gao studied Chemistry at Peking University, China and received his bachelor, master, and Ph.D. degrees in 1985, 1988, and 1991 respectively.
+Born in Anhui province in 1964, Gao studied chemistry at Peking University, China and received his bachelor's, master's, and doctoral degrees in 1985, 1988, and 1991, respectively.